 Before visiting the Flatirons Disc Golf Course, players are highly encouraged to determine whether or not a tee time is available for the day.

-About a half-hour drive from the center of Golden via Coal Creek Canyon, the WonderVu Disc Golf Course is a beautifully maintained area with panoramic mountain views to match.
-WonderVu is a paid course on private land, with both day and season passes available in the pro shop.
+About a half-hour drive from the center of Golden via Coal Creek Canyon in Wondervu, CO, the Wondervu Disc Golf Course is a beautifully maintained area with panoramic mountain views to match.
+It’s a paid course on private land, with both day and season passes available in the pro shop.

 East Interlocken DGC – Broomfield